saurabhaloneai/whalegrad/README.md

 # whalegrad

-** Whalegrad - A Lightweight Deep Learning Framework
+'Whalegrad' - A Lightweight Deep Learning Framework

 Welcome to DeepPy, my personal deep learning framework project.
 This is a learning journey for me. and i recreate the wheel. (readme file written by me and modified chatgpt :)